rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 == Problem Statement
 Many engineered products operate in complex environments of loads over their service life.
 This can gradually lead to mechanical fatigue to the point of loss of function.
 To manage that risk, manufacturers validate and verify their products to meet a specified lifetime in the field.
 However, conventional endurance testing is lengthy and resource intensive, which makes it hard to iterate and slows down development.

-The Thermomix#super[#sym.trademark.registered] TM7, a product of the Vorwerk Group, is affected by vibrational, thermal, and transportational loads that originate from within and outside the product.
+Thermomix#super[#sym.trademark.registered] TM7, a product of the Vorwerk Group, is affected by vibrational, thermal, and transportational loads that originate from within and outside the product.
 Inside the company, a combined vibration and thermal endurance profile is used to assure 4,000 field hours of service.
 Running this complete profile on a complex assembly takes considerable time and effort, which motivates a more efficient approach.

 This thesis formulates a methodology to derive an accelerated test profile that reproduces, in a laboratory setting, the fatigue damage and relevant operational loads observed in the field, while reducing test duration.
 The TM7 serves as the case study; the methodology is intended to generalise to other complex assemblies.